 Planning for only enough income to live to your supposed life expectancy will be enough for about half of retirees.
 However, the downside of living longer is increased exposure to other risks that we will continue to discuss throughout this article.

 Those who are managing their own retirement funds over a lifetime must perform a complicated balancing act.
 Being careful and restricting spending might needlessly affect your lifestyle – especially in early retirement when you are in the best shape you will be for your entire retirement.
 But spending too much does risk running out of money.
 In some cases, people may be eligible for a life settlement, to give them a bit more money to live on.
 If you want to find out if you qualify for this, you can click here.

 Death of a Spouse

-Grief over a spouse’s death or terminal illness contributes to unfortunately high rate of suicide and depression among the elderly.
-Then there are the financial implications.
-A partner’s death can lead to a reduction in pension benefits or bring additional financial burdens you must carry yourself instead of having a second income to support you.
+Grief over a spouse’s death or terminal illness contributes to the unfortunately high rate of suicide and depression among the elderly.
+Then there can be financial implications too.
+However, if the cost associated with the burial can be covered by an insurance provider similar to global life, then that can be a relief to the family.
+A partner’s death can result in the reduction of pension benefits or result in additional financial burdens for you to handle instead of having a second income to support you.
 These can include lingering medical bills and debts.
-In addition, the surviving partner may not be able or willing to understand and manage their finances which could lead them to be vulnerable to abuse from carers and even family members.
+In addition, the surviving partner may not be able or willing to understand and manage their finances.
+This could lead them to be vulnerable to abuse from carers and even family members.

 Ultimately, there are plenty of real risks that retirees face in this world.
 Improved life expectancies has made it harder to stretch out that pension fund.
 Meaning, those who often look to enjoy their retirement cannot because of the fear of living beyond their means.
 Employment can also be a challenge at an older age, alongside with dealing with the death of a partner.
 But with the right backup plan retirees can get the support they need.